 Other useful archaeological sources for ancient India's information

-Due to the emergence and development of many religions in India, religious idols have been very prominent.
-Statues are an important means of acquiring information about ancient religious systems, culture and art of ancient times.
-In ancient India, Sarnath, Bharuch, Bodh Gaya and Amravati were the main centers of sculpture.
-Gandhara art and Mathura art are prominent in various sculptural genres.
+Due to the emergence and growth of various religions in India, religious idols hold significant prominence.
+Statues serve as vital sources for acquiring information about ancient religious systems, culture, and art.
+Sarnath, Bharuch, Bodh Gaya, and Amravati were major centers of sculpture in ancient India.
+Prominent sculptural genres include Gandhara art and Mathura art.

 Literary sources